coecms/splitvar/README.md

     $ splitvar -cp -d title --calendar proleptic_gregorian --simname ACCESS-OM2 -f 6MS -v surface_temp --aggregate M ocean_daily.nc

-results in the same number of tiles, but each now only has 6 records
+results in the same number of tiles, but each now only has six records, which is the monthly average temperature

     ACCESS-OM2/surface-temp/surface-temp_ACCESS-OM2_225301_225306.nc
     Time steps:  6  x  28.0 days